-Eric Morris, a 2008 graduate of Texas Tech, begins his second season at his alma mater and his first as offensive coordinator.
+• A 2008 graduate of Texas Tech, Morris begins his third season at his alma mater and his second as offensive coordinator.

-Morris spent the 2012 season as the inside receivers coach on former Texas Tech Head Coach Mike Leach's staff at Washington State.
-Prior to heading to Pullman, Morris spent two years on Kevin Sumlin's staff at the University of Houston, as an offensive graduate assistant and as the offensive quality control assistant in 2010.
+• Spent the 2012 season as the inside receivers coach on former Texas Tech Head Coach Mike Leach's staff at Washington State.
+Prior to heading to Pullman, he spent two years on Kevin Sumlin's staff at the University of Houston, as an offensive graduate assistant and as the offensive quality control assistant in 2010.

 • The receiving corps at Washington State hauled in 3,965 yards in the first year of the Air Raid offense in 2012.
 Cougar receivers hauled in 23 of the team's 29 total touchdowns scored.